How to obtain a policy exception for a noncompliant expense report or expense lines (Claimant/Cardholder/Submitter)

 For more complete information about the relationship of the UW Foundation and the University see the Chancellor’s August 2009 email about UW Madison and UW Foundation Policies (PDF).

-• Ensure that the expense to be charged to the Foundation is in compliance with UW-Madison and UW Foundation Policies.
+• Units must ensure expenses charged to University of Wisconsin Foundation (UW Foundation) are in compliance with UW-Madison and UW Foundation Policies.

-• Only expenses that cannot be paid by the UW are allowed to be split and charged to the UW Foundation by Approvers.
+• Only expenses that cannot be paid by UW-Madison are allowed to be split and charged to UW Foundation.

-• All expenses charged to the UW Foundation must have a valid, open, UW Foundation account number and funds available to cover the expense.
+• All expenses charged to UW Foundation must have a valid, open, UW Foundation account number and funds available to cover the expenses.

-• Auditors will reconcile the receivable account monthly.
+• The Expense Reimbursement Program Manager will reconcile the UW Foundation receivable account monthly.

 How to Obtain Products or Equipment for Trial, Evaluation, Demonstration or Loan